Call us (630) 852-1100 Request a free consultation

 • Prepare you for any required mediation and contested hearings

 A custodial parent cannot just pick up and move a child out-of-state without approval.
 According to Illinois statutes (750 ILCS 5/609a), a parent must get court authorization to remove the child from the State.
 A move is easier to facilitate with the permission of the non-custodial parent, but still must be approved.
-If you want to move your child out of state, or if you are seeking to block your child’s removal, the services of the experienced child custody attorneys at Mulyk Laho Law can get you the results you need.
-We are highly reputed throughout DuPage County for our successful advocacy for parental and child rights in custody and out-of-state removal cases.
+If you want to move your child out of state, or if you are seeking to block your child’s removal, the services of the experienced child custody attorneys at Mulyk Laho Law, LLC can get you the results you need.
+We are highly reputed for our successful advocacy for parental and child rights in custody and out-of-state removal cases.

 In out-of-state removal cases, Illinois still retains jurisdiction over the child.
 The law requires the parent in temporary removal cases to: